dmauser/PrivateLink/DNS-Integration-P2S/readme.md

 ![Private Endpoint DNS integration using point-to-site VPN](./private-endpoint-dns-p2s-vpn.png)

-### Solution 1: Defined DNS Server on Virtual Network
+### Solution 1: Specify DNS Server for the Virtual Network

 Specify DNS Setting at the VNET level as shown: